-The Cambodian Tax Law provides the following corporate income tax or annual Tol rates:

-- 20% on taxable income realized by a legal person. - 30% on taxable income realized in oil or natural gas roduction sharing contract or realized from the exploitation of natural resources including timber, mineral, gold and precious stones.
+- The Cambodian Tax Law provides the following corporate income tax or annual Tol rates: - 20% on taxable income realised by a legal person. - 30% on taxable income realised in oil or natural gas production sharing contracts or realised from the exploitation of natural resources including timber, minerals, gold and precious stones.
 Tax on Excess Income (ToEI) shall also apply. - 5% on taxable income on insurance or reinsurance activities on property risk - 0% on taxable income of the QIP during the tax exemption period.